13 Reasons Why: Filming

-Filming for the series took place in the Northern Californian towns of Vallejo, Benicia, San Rafael, Crockett and Sebastopol during the summer of 2016.
+Filming for the series took place in the Northern Californian towns of Vallejo, Benicia, San Rafael, Crockett, Sebastopol, and Martinez during the summer of 2016.
 The 13-episode first season and the special were released on Netflix on March 31, 2017.
 Therapy dogs were present on set for the actors because of the intense and emotional content of the series.

 Filming for the second season began on June 12, 2017, but was briefly halted in October in response to the then-ongoing Northern California wildfires happening around the areas where the series was being filmed.
 Production on the second season wrapped in December 2017.
 The second season was released on May 18, 2018.

 Filming for the third season began on August 12, 2018, but was halted due to another wildfire until December 17.
 Filming was scheduled to be completed on February 6, 2019.

 The fourth season began filming in July 2019 and finished that December.